haskell-infra/auron/README.md

-Paladin is the open source codebase for Haskell.org for automation and tooling.
+Auron is the open source codebase for Haskell.org for automation and tooling.
 We use it to:

  - Deploy things reproducibly